udemirezen/rtl_tool_kit/README.md

 3. Connect Kraken to get key programmattically(not sure yet if its possible but would be nice) not live data of course.

-4. wait for Poitr/gr-gsm to add decoding block so gr-gsm and be used for debugging like the airprobe version can with this app.
+4. wait for Poitr/gr-gsm to add decoding block so gr-gsm and be used for debugging like the airprobe version can with this app with ths kc.

 CODE COMMING SOON